 3. Listen with empathy and try to put yourself in their shoes.
 Their child may need more time, patience and understanding.
 For instance, their child may need a certain type of discipline.

 5. Don’t take it personally.
-Your new partner may be making comparisons or judgements.
+Your new partner may be making comparisons or judgments.
 Stay calm, listen and explain your reasons for wanting to do things a certain way.

 6. Respect your partner’s way of doing things.
 They may not change.
 This may be the way they want to raise their child.